Education in Dallas: Colleges and universities

-Dallas Baptist University (DBU) is a private, coeducational university located in the Mountain Creek area of southwestern Dallas.
+Dallas Baptist University (DBU) is a private university located in the Mountain Creek area of southwestern Dallas.
 Originally located in Decatur, it moved to Dallas in 1965.
 The school currently enrolls over 5,500 students.

-The University of North Texas at Dallas, currently located at a temporary site south of Oak Cliff along Interstate 20, is being built in south Dallas along Houston School Road.
-It will be the first public university within Dallas city limits.
+The University of North Texas at Dallas is located in South Dallas along University Hills Boulevard, which was formerly known as Houston School Road.
+It is the only public university within the Dallas city limits.

-Paul Quinn College is a private, historically Black college located in southeast Dallas.
-Originally located in Waco, Texas, it moved to Dallas in 1993 and is housed on the campus of the former Bishop College, another private, historically Black college.
-Dallas billionaire and entrepreneur Comer Cottrell, founder of ProLine Corporation, bought the campus of Bishop College and bequeathed it to Paul Quinn College in 1993.
+Paul Quinn College is a private Historically Black college located in southeast Dallas.
+Originally located in Waco, Texas, it moved to Dallas in 1993 and is housed on the campus of the former Bishop College, another private Historically Black college.
+Dallas billionaire and entrepreneur Comer Cottrell, founder of Pro-Line Corp., bought the campus of Bishop College and bequeathed it to Paul Quinn College in 1993.
 The school enrolls 3,000 undergraduate students.

 The University of Texas Southwestern Medical School is a medical school located in the Stemmons Corridor of Dallas.
-It is part of the University of Texas Southwestern Medical Center at Dallas, again one of the largest facilities of its kind in the world.
+It is part of the University of Texas Southwestern Medical Center at Dallas, one of the largest facilities of its kind in the world.
 The school is highly selective, admitting around 200 students a year.
-The facility enrolls 3255 postgraduates.
+The facility enrolls 3,255 postgraduates.